 A commercial lease may be classed as Full Repairing and Insuring ('FRI' lease) or Internal Repairing and Insuring ('IRI' lease).
 A tenant who takes on an FRI lease bears full responsibility for the maintenance and repair of the property internally and externally.
 A key element of an FRI lease is that at the end of the lease tenants may be required to restore the property to its original condition, which can involve significant expense.
 In an IRI lease the tenant is responsible for only the internal repairs and decorations with the landlord being responsible for the external upkeep.
-The latter is usual in the case of multi-tenancy situations where the tenant may pay a service charge for external maintenance.
+The latter is usual in the case of multi-tenancy situations where the tenant may pay a service charge for maintenance and/or operating costs (including energy).